Piedmont AHEC Allocation Partnerships

-The NC AHEC Program assists nursing schools with the development of new clinical learning experiences in rural and underserved areas, as funded by the N.C.
+The NC AHEC Program assists nursing schools with developing new clinical learning experiences in rural and underserved areas, as funded by the N.C.
 General Assembly.

 KEY: CLINICAL SITE PRIORITIES